eScheel/be65c02/README.md

 Big thanks to Ben Eater for enabling me to start and get so far in this project! https://eater.net/

-I had a lot of fun doing this and hopefully someone can find some code here useful on their learning adventure.
+I had a lot of fun doing this and hopefully someone can find some code here useful.